Matthew Kenney Cuisine To Open Two New Baltimore Restaurants In Inner Harbor

 BALTIMORE (WJZ) — Two new restaurants will open in the Inner Harbor in Baltimore on July 1.

 Matthew Kenney Cuisine will open Double Zero, the fourth location of its pizzeria, and Liora, which the company said is a unique restaurant serving locally sourced fare in a seasonally crafted menu.
-The locations will be in the 400 block of Light Street.READ MORE: 'Whatever It Takes' Maryland Lawmakers Talk Possible Lottery, Other Incentives To Get People Vaccinated
+The locations will be in the 400 block of Light Street.READ MORE: Child Tax Credit: How Much Will Your Monthly Check Be?

-Liora also will feature a wine list of organic and biodynamic varietals, a menu that pays homage to local cuisine, including crab cakes and barbecue, according to a statement from the “plant-based lifestyle brand celebrity chef Matthew Kenney founded.READ MORE: Gov. Hogan Signs Bill To Allow Cocktails-To-Go, Alcohol Delivery Through June 2023
+Liora also will feature a wine list of organic and biodynamic varietals, a menu that pays homage to local cuisine, including crab cakes and barbecue, according to a statement from the “plant-based lifestyle brand celebrity chef Matthew Kenney founded.READ MORE: Over 15K Unemployment Claims Filed In Maryland Last Week

 Double Zero offers what MKC describes as plant-based pies and a healthy perspective to pizza.
 Options include truffle, eggplant parmesan, bianca and spicy pepperoni pizzas.